-After seeing considerable volatility in the previous session, stocks are turning in a lackluster performance in early trading on Thursday.
-The major averages are showing only modest moves after ending the previous session mixed.
+Stocks are turning in a lackluster performance in early trading on Tuesday as traders digest the latest batch of quarterly results.
+The major averages are showing only modest moves after ending the previous session firmly in the red.

 by RTT Staff Writer